HumanSignal/labelImg/README.md

 $ pyrcc4 -o resources.py resources.qrc
 $ python labelImg.py
 ```

+## Download the prebuilt binary directly
+[http://tzutalin.github.io/labelImg/](http://tzutalin.github.io/labelImg/).
+However, there are only prebuilt binaries for Windows and Linux because I don't have Mac OS to do that.
+If someone can help me to write a script to build binary for Mac OS, I will appreciate that.

 ## Usage
 After cloning the code, you should run `$ make all` to generate the resource file.